 Creating tools and resources for school leaders to foster strong induction in their schools.
 Explore the new Teacher Learning Project Toolkit

-In this new video, school heads, teachers and Mandel Center staff talk about the transformative effect a thoughtful induction process can have on an entire school.
+In this video, school heads, teachers and Mandel Center staff talk about the transformative effect a thoughtful induction process can have on an entire school.

 Phase 1 began in 2005 as a pilot initiative with several Boston-area day schools.
 With support from the Mandel Center and the Covenant Foundation, we helped these schools develop a comprehensive model of new teacher induction and built the capacity of school leaders to carry it out.
 In the process we developed a "toolkit" of self-assessments, teaching cases, and organizing documents.

 In Summer 2009, with further support from the Mandel Center and the Covenant Foundation, the Induction Partnership launched Phase 2 of its work, welcoming partner schools from across the country as new, remote sites for further development and implementation of the Induction Toolkit.
-These schools include
+These schools included

 Frankel Jewish Academy of Metropolitan Detroit